wizo06/japanese/docs/Fundamentals/particles.md

 - アフリカは ==ライオンは== いるけど、==トラは== いない。
 Literally: *As for Africa, ==as for lions==, (they) exist but ==as for tigers==, they don't exist*
-Normal English: *In Africa, there are lions but there are no tigers.
+Normal English: *In Africa, there are lions but there are no tigers.*

 ### 「は」 vs 「が」

 !!! warning
-    **I have been using 「が」 in a lot of example sentences so far, but that's NOT how Japanese people normally say things.**
+    **I have been using 「が」 in a lot of example sentences as the main wagon "A" so far.
+Although that is technically correct, that's NOT how Japanese people normally speak when they want to express sentences like "A is B" or "A does B".** We'll see the reason behind this in this section.

 We learned about the grammatical usage of 「は」 and 「が」: one is a flag, the other is the main wagon.
 However, it might still be confusing for some people.
 Unlike English, which is a very Subject-Object oriented language, **Japanese is a very Topic-Comment oriented language**.
-This is why you see 「は」 more often than 「が」 in a normal sentence like "A is B".
+This is why you see 「は」 more often than 「が」 in a normal sentence like "A is B" or "A does B".

-Let's see the difference between 「は」 and 「が」 again, but not from the perspective of grammar, but from the perspective of communication/conversation. *How do native speakers use those particles?*
+Let's see the difference between 「は」 and 「が」 again, but not from the perspective of grammar. *How do native speakers use those particles?* Or more precisely, what kind of impression do native speakers get when they see/hear 「は」 or 「が」?

 #### Mark the same thing